KaleyKrim/mysql2xlsx-demo/README.md

 # mysql2xlsx-demo

 - A demo script that reads data from a MySQL database & writes to .xlsx file
+- Files will be generated in the `./output` directory.
+The folder already contains a sample file created with this script.

 ## Usage